cappy-pugliese/cappy-pugliese.github.io/pages/about.md

 ## Fun Facts
 - I have a cat named Spidey and I like to take him with me on hikes!
 - I like to play video games (I love zelda)
-- I am currently learning how to speak Portuguese and American Sign Language!
+- I am currently learning how to speak Portuguese!